Schedule Monday - Friday 830AM- 430PM

 Coordinate and manage the collection, delivery, entry, verification, analysis, and reporting of data.

-Oversee the design of databases, data collection forms, error checking methods, and related programs for collection, analysis, and reporting.
+Oversee the design and maintenance of databases, data collection forms, error checking methods, and related programs for collection, analysis, and reporting.

 Apply specialized knowledge and scientific principles to review, critically appraise and interpret published literature.

-Write sections of scientific papers, funding proposals, and abstracts.
+Write sections of scientific papers, funding proposals, grants, and abstracts.

 Develop estimates of time and resources for research projects.